ac-rad/transpnerf/README.md

 ### 3. Running TranspNeRF

+- To run TranspNeRF on either synthetic or the real dataset, the `transpnerf_config.py` dataparser needs to be changed to the corresponding dataparser config
+   - TranspNerfDataParserBlenderConfig() for the synthetic dataset
+   - TranspNerfNerfstudioDataParserConfig() for the real dataset

-To run TranspNeRF on the synthetic dataset:
+- To run TranspNeRF on the synthetic dataset:

-`ns-train transpnerf --pipeline.model.background-color white --pipeline.model.disable-scene-contraction True --pipeline.model.proposal-initial-sampler uniform --pipeline.model.near-plane 2. --pipeline.model.far-plane 6. --pipeline.model.use-average-appearance-embedding False --pipeline.model.distortion-loss-mult 0 --data {dataset folder path}/transforms.json`
+    - `ns-train transpnerf --pipeline.model.background-color white --pipeline.model.disable-scene-contraction True --pipeline.model.proposal-initial-sampler uniform --pipeline.model.near-plane 2. --pipeline.model.far-plane 6. --pipeline.model.use-average-appearance-embedding False --pipeline.model.distortion-loss-mult 0 --data {dataset folder path}/transforms.json`

-Note: the near and far planes for the wine glass work best if set to 6 and 9 respectively.
+     - Note: the near and far planes for the wine glass work best if set to 6 and 9 respectively.

-To run TranspNeRF on the real dataset:
+- To run TranspNeRF on the real dataset:

-`ns-train transpnerf --data {dataset folder path}`
+    - `ns-train transpnerf --data {dataset folder path}`

 ### 4. Running the evaluation script

 The evaluation procedure runs the training, evaluation metric script (`ns-eval`), creates the output depths from the test image dataset, and output point clouds.

 - To run: `./transpnerf/scripts/train_and_eval_master.sh {dataset type}` - dataset type is either `synthetic` or `real`
-- To run as a background task: `nohup ./transpnerf/scripts/train_and_eval_master.sh synthetic &`
+- To run as a background task: `nohup ./transpnerf/scripts/train_and_eval_master.sh {dataset type} &`
     -  check status: `ps aux | grep ./transpnerf/scripts/train_and_eval_master.sh`
     -  view logging: `cat nohup.out`
 The python script `get_eval_results.py` called in this master shell script will create an excel file with the metrics: psnr, ssim, lpips, number of rays per second, and the average depth error in meters.